foxsi/abstracts/2015FallAGU_schriste.md

 observations taken during the second successful flight of the Focusing Optics X-ray Solar Imager (FOXSI-2).
 FOXSI flew on December 11, 2014 with upgraded optics as well as new CdTe strip detectors.
 FOXSI-2 observed thermal emission (4-15 keV) from at least three active regions (AR#12234, AR#12233, AR#12235) and observed regions of the Sun without active regions.
-We present on using FOXSI observations to presence of hot temperatures in active region.
-We also provide a measurement of the limit on quiet Sun emission.
+We present on using FOXSI observations to test the presence of hot temperatures in and outside of active regions.